 Intesa Sanpaolo has also adopted an Organisational Model for Crisis Management which, through process guidelines, defines the organisational structure responsible for managing critical events and identifies the roles, responsibilities and decision-making powers.
-This ensures the participation of all the managerial and operational levels necessary for managing emergencies and crises, including those arising from large-scale destructive events, of a metropolitan or wider extent, that affect essential infrastructures of both the Bank and third parties, or situations that do not necessarily have a significant impact on operations, but have a high social or local impact (e.g. floods, etc.).
-In particular, the Emergency Management Operational Centre deals with the various crisis scenarios involving disruptions to business continuity, by ensuring continuous and precise monitoring of the situation and coordinating the actions to be implemented for the local structures concerned, in constant collaboration with the competent head office structures.
+This ensures the participation of all the managerial and operational levels necessary for managing emergencies and crises, including those arising from large-scale destructive events, of a metropolitan or wider extent, that affect essential infrastructures of both the Bank and third parties, or situations that do not necessarily have a significant impact on operational Centre deals with the various crisis scenarios involving disruptions to business continuity, by ensuring continuous and precise monitoring of the situation and coordinating the actions to be implemented for the local structures concerned, in constant collaboration with the competent head office structures.
 If critical events occur without disrupting business continuity, the Critical Events Manager begins his/her work; his/her role is to identify and engage the relevant functions in order to define and implement the counter-measures needed to mitigate the risk.